Neats and scruffies: The Society of Mind

-"The victory of neats" in the 1990s
+Modern AI as both neat and scruffy

 New statistical and mathematical approaches to AI were developed in the 1990s, using highly developed formalisms such as mathematical optimization and neural networks.
-This general trend towards more formal methods in AI is described as "the victory of the neats" by Peter Norvig and Stuart Russell.
 Pamela McCorduck wrote that "As I write, AI enjoys a Neat hegemony, people who believe that machine intelligence, at least, is best expressed in logical, even mathematical terms."

-Neat solutions to problems such as machine learning and computer vision have been highly successful in the 21st century.
-These solutions, however, have mostly been applied to specific problems with specific solutions, and the problem of Artificial general intelligence (AGI) remains unsolved.

-The terms "neat" and "scruffy" are not often used by AI researchers in the 21st century, with some exceptions such as talks by Karl Friston on the Free energy principle, where he refers to physicists as "Neats" and AI researchers as "Scruffies" (and philosophers as "Mystics").
+This general trend towards more formal methods in AI was described as "the victory of the neats" by Peter Norvig and Stuart Russell in 2003.

+However, by 2021, Russell and Norvig had changed their minds.
+Deep learning networks and machine learning in general require extensive fine tuning -- they must be iteratively tested until they begin to show the desired behavior.
+This is a scruffy methodology.